Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Discussion and Conclusion

 \section{Discussion and Conclusion}

 At the methodological level, we have proposed a systematic approach to explore the applicability of the LBW-EH approximation in two-dimensional quantum many-body systems.
 This scheme involves determining the key parameter $\epsilon_{\text{EH}}$ in the LBW-EH form through fitting the sound velocity $v$ using imaginary-time correlation methods.
 We then employ QMC methods to simulate both LBW-EH and exact-EH, and evaluate the quality of the LBW-EH approximation by comparing their respective correlation functions.
-Importantly, our approach allows us to investigate the LBW-EH approximation at various effective temperatures of EH, extending beyond previous studies that were limited to comparisons at a single finite temperature that $\beta_A=1$.
+Importantly, our approach allows us to investigate the LBW-EH approximation at various effective temperatures of EH, extending beyond previous studies that were limited to comparisons at a single finite temperature that the effective inverse temperature $\beta_A=1$.

-For demonstration, we first consider the two-dimensional transverse-field Ising model (TFIM) as a representative of translationally invariant systems within the requirement of the LBW-EH approximation.
+For demonstration, we first consider the two-dimensional TFIM as a representative of translationally invariant systems within the requirement of the LBW-EH approximation.
 Notably, in both the FM and PM gapped phases and at the QCP, we find that the LBW-EH ansatz as well as our approach performs well.

 Next, we explore the two-dimensional dimerized Heisenberg model.
 This model has no translational invariance when the coupling ratio $J_r \ne 1$.
 Moreover, under half-space bipartition, this model has three distinct ways to separate the system from the environment, which correspond to the ordinary/special surface at the bulk critical point~\cite{Ding2018,zhu2025bipartite}.
 For cuts along strong horizontal bonds, except at the isotropic limit, there are discrepancies between the correlation functions of LBW-EH and exact-EH across different phases and critical points.
 Even when increasing the effective inverse temperature to approach the ground state, the results do not fully coincide.
 However, for cuts along weak horizontal bonds and weak vertical bonds, we observe nearly perfect agreement between the correlation functions of LBW-EH and exact-EH in all phases, indicating an excellent approximation by LBW-EH.